 Monday: Taming new school jitters

-The first day and weeks can be especially challenging for middle school students setting foot on campus for the first time: “How will I find my different classrooms without being late?”
+Back to school season can be especially challenging for middle school students setting foot on campus for the first time: “How will I find my different classrooms without being late?”
 “How do I open the lock on my locker?
 Where is the bathroom?”

 Many schools have orientations to help ease student’s back to school anxiety.
 But Susan Schechtman, middle school principal at Oakwood School in Los Angeles, says parents of particularly nervous teens should arrange a tour of the school over the summer “when everything is calm and quiet.”